Skip to main content

 Yes, the timer will continue running as long as your browser tab stays open and your device does not enter sleep mode.
 For overnight timers, adjust your device's sleep settings to prevent the screen from turning off, or use the keep-awake option if available.
 Test with a shorter timer first to confirm your setup works reliably.

-How do I prevent burnout during a 3 hours and 25 minutes study session?
+How often should I take breaks during a 3 hours and 25 minutes session?

-What recipes need a 3 hours and 25 minutes timer?
+What home improvement projects fit in a 3 hours and 25 minutes session?

 Related Tools